onwello/events-nestjs/README.md

 - **NestJS Native**: Designed specifically for NestJS applications with decorators and dependency injection
 - **Auto-Discovery**: Automatically discovers and registers event handlers and subscribers
 - **Type Safety**: Full TypeScript support with comprehensive types
+- **Tree-Shakable**: Import only what you need for optimal bundle sizes

 ### Event Management
 - **Event Handlers**: `@EventHandler()` decorator for processing events